Davao infrastructure

 Tinio’s filing does not prove corruption by itself.
 It asks investigators to test the paper trail against the ground.
 The complaint points to alleged overlapping scopes, double funding, wrong project locations, missing technical details, incomplete works, and contracts that Tinio said could not be matched cleanly to basic project identifiers.

-GMA News and Philstar reported several of the figures Tinio cited: two contracts worth ₱135 million allegedly covered the same river sections, one ₱115-million project allegedly appeared twice in the 2020 national budget and went to different contractors, and eight projects worth ₱425 million were allegedly built in locations different from those authorized.
+GMA News and Philstar reported several of the figures Tinio cited: two contracts worth ₱135 million allegedly covered the same river sections, one ₱115 million project allegedly appeared twice in the 2020 national budget and went to different contractors, and eight projects worth ₱425 million were allegedly built in locations different from those authorized.

 Philstar also reported Tinio’s claim that 65 contracts worth ₱3.65 billion lacked specifications needed for verification, while 10 contracts worth ₱623 million allegedly had no line item in the national budget.
 GMA and other outlets reported Tinio’s separate claim that Genesis88 Construction Inc. received 10 contracts worth ₱713 million.
-Tinio said 49 of the 80 red-flagged contracts were congressional insertions concentrated in Davao City’s first legislative district.
+Tinio said 49 of the 80 red flagged contracts were congressional insertions concentrated in Davao City’s first legislative district.

 Pulong’s answer: the projects are there